TodorinaUzunova/TestRepository/README.md

 This will make another conflict with Git Bash using.

 Just another change for conflict.
+Hi!